 Weeds, pests and diseases were also a growing threat to agriculture, the study says, undermining food security.

 “Indirectly, climate change will impact agriculture by increasing the incidence and intensity of invasive species,” says the report.
+Agriculture supports the livelihoods of more than a third of the world’s population.

 The study also pointed to the likely spread of diseases such as bird flu, plague, Rift Valley fever, dengue, ebola and malaria.
 “Climate change combined with global trade and transport networks may significantly increase the threat of such pandemics,” the authors say.